 I believe in equality for all categories in society.
 Including gender equality.
 Equality for me means actual equal opportunities for men and women.
 Not just symbolic legal equality, but real equality.
 In a way I wish that gender did not matter.
 That it was obselete.
 A non issue.
 Unfortunately is does matter, even in a country as Denmark.
-You still encounter different treatment and gender stereotypes in all areas of society.
+You still encounter differential treatment and gender stereotypes in all areas of society.

 I am a sociologist, specialised in gender, queer studies and the sociology of emotions.
 My interest in gender runs deep. all through my formative years I devoured the great works of Gloria Steinem, Marilyn French, Betty Friedan and Judith Butler.
 I considered myself a feminist to the core.
 I still do.
 But something happened when I became a mom.
 I developed a soft spot.
 My sons development became more important than my own and I began to question the way the system of childrearing is constructed here in Denmark.

 We have comprehensive statefunded maternity leave and childcare.
 Here you are expected to leave your ten month old baby in the care of kindergardens and return to work full time.
 You are expected to want to go back to work and make your own money.
 Independance is a core feminine trait here.
 It is why most partnerships and marriages are equal.
 Both make money, both contribute to the household work.
 This is what is considered the norm.
 Or at least that is the story we tell ourselves as a society.
 The reality of labour division at home and in the work place is often quite different.

 That is the burning question I am trying to answer.
 My way to find an answer is writing it out.
 There were many factors that played into my choice to be a SAHM.
 The road to this lifestyle was complicated.
 I dont regret it.
 It was the right choice for my family.
 But it is not always easy.